fempar/fempar/README.md

 commit 2b44a887b4bd78fe847ea844a90d29d9f141123e due to what it seems to be a compiler BUG.
 Please also note that we do not actually know since which commit in `experimental` this is happening, but only that it happens at this one.
 Thus, avoid using this GNU Fortran compiler version.

+**NOTE**: there is also an open issue with gfortran 6.4.1 and gfortran 7.3.1 (https://gitlab.com/fempar/XH5For/issues/7).
+An internal compiler error raises when compiling FoX, a third party library of XH5For.

 **FEMPAR** uses [CMake](https://cmake.org/) as a portable compilation system.

 The easiest way to compile **FEMPAR** under Linux is (with compilation of tests included):